modelteam-ai/modelteam.ai/README_org.md

 - Extract Team stats.
 If your team is big, we recommend generating profiles only for the team members who are actively contributing to the repositories and are relevant to the team's skills.
-- `email` should be the id/email you have in your git commits.
+- `email` should be the id/email that are in the user's git commits.

 ```bash
 # Example: